riot/riot.github.io/index.md

 ### Virtual DOM
-- Absolutely the smallest possible amount of DOM updates and reflows.
+- Absolutely the smallest possible amount of DOM updates and reflows
-- One way data flow: updates and unmounts are propagated downwards from parent to children.
+- One way data flow: updates and unmounts are propagated downwards from parent to children
-- Expressions are pre-compiled and cached for high performance.
+- Expressions are pre-compiled and cached for high performance
-- Lifecycle events for more control.
+- Lifecycle events for more control
-- Server-side rendering of custom tags for isomorphic applications.
+- Server-side rendering of custom tags for isomorphic applications

 ### Close to standards
-- No proprietary event system.
+- No proprietary event system
-- Event normalization for IE8.
-- The rendered DOM can be freely manipulated with other tools.
+- The rendered DOM can be freely manipulated with other tools
-- No extra HTML root elements or `data-` attributes.
+- No extra HTML root elements or `data-` attributes
-- Plays well with jQuery.
+- Plays well with jQuery

 ### Use your favorite tools
-- Create tags with CoffeeScript, Jade, Typescript, LiveScript, ES6 or [any pre-processor](compiler.html#pre-processors) you want.
+- Create tags with ES6, Typescript, CoffeeScript, Jade, LiveScript or [any pre-processor](compiler.html#pre-processors) you want
 - Integrate with NPM, CommonJS, AMD, Bower or Component
 - Develop with [Gulp](https://github.com/e-jigsaw/gulp-riot), [Grunt](https://github.com/ariesjia/grunt-riot) or [Browserify](https://github.com/jhthorsen/riotify) plugins